sairamyalinga/miniproject/1_Requirements/Readme.md

 ## SWOT ANALYSIS
   ## Strengths
   - It can be played without any internet connection.
-  - A single player can play it which we can't physically.
+  - A single player can play it which is not possible normally.
 Here the second player can be Computer
   - It can run irrespective of operating system.

   ## Weakness